 An invitation to the launch of the 27th title of Collection Maurice

-I was sitting there amongst the great, those enlightening minds of the literary community, and I just couldn’t believe that I was in the same room, as well as in the same book anthology as those whom I often see on television, read in newspapers or magazines, hear on the radio – those respected authors whose writings are wonderful and enlightening.
+I was sitting there amongst the great, those enlightening minds of the Mauritian literary circle, and I just couldn’t believe that I was in the same room, as well as in the same book anthology as those whom I often see on television, read in newspapers or magazines, hear on the radio — those respected authors whose writings are so wonderful and so enlightening.

 Nothing is won yet, but I can add this experience and accomplishment to my bio and curriculum vitae.
 Somehow I feel that I have upgraded to the next level of my journey as a self-taught writer, which was on my plan all along the way.